Jolene Ivey: Prince George's County Council

 In October 2015, Ivey said that she was planning to run for Prince George's County Executive in 2018, seeking to succeed term-limited county executive Rushern Baker; she instead filed to run for the Prince George's County Council in District 5 in May 2017, seeking to succeed term-limited councilmember Andrea Harrison.
 Her campaign focused on improving constituent services in the county.
 Ivey defeated former Bladensburg mayor Walter James Jr. in the Democratic primary on June 26, 2018, and ran unopposed in the general election.

 Ivey was sworn in to the Prince George's County Council on December 3, 2018.
 The Washington Post has described Ivey as a member of the county council's liberal bloc.
 She ran unopposed for a second term in 2022.
 In December 2022, outgoing county council chair Calvin Hawkins nominated Ivey to succeed him as council chair.
 However, she declined the nomination, instead nominating Tom Dernoga, who was unanimously elected to serve as chair.
 In December 2023, the Prince George's County Council unanimously voted to elect Ivey as its chair.
 She served in this position until March 2025, when the county council elected Ed Burroughs as its new chair in a surprise vote.

-In June 2024, after county councilmember Mel Frankin resigned from his at-large seat on the county council, Ivey told WUSA-TV that she would run in the special election to succeed Franklin.
+In June 2024, after county councilmember Mel Franklin resigned from his at-large seat on the county council, Ivey told WUSA-TV that she would run in the special election to succeed Franklin.
 She won the Democratic primary on August 6, 2024, and defeated Republican nominee Michael Riker in the general election on November 5, 2024.

 In October 2024, Ivey said that she would run for Prince George's County Executive if Angela Alsobrooks defeats Larry Hogan in the 2024 United States Senate election in Maryland.
 After Alsobrooks resigned on December 2, 2024, Ivey formally announced her campaign in the 2025 Prince George's County executive special election.
 She withdrew from the race, but remained on the Democratic primary ballot, on February 12, 2025.
 In March 2025, Ivey revealed in an email to her constituents that she had withdrawn from the county executive election because she had multiple ongoing health concerns involving her lungs, stomach, and colon.